johnhenry/toggl-tuesday/readme.md

 #### Process Id

 This identifies the project upon which you're working.
-As with the Work Id, this is most easily obtained by looking at previous records usint the `--records` flag.
+As with the Work Id, this is most easily obtained by looking at previous records using the `--records` flag.

 Note: Skip by setting the --pid or -p flag.